jacobmbloom/cs-capstone-pattern-recognition/README.md

 ## How to run
 1. Install Python 3.8
-2. Install packages in requirements.txt
+2. Install packages outlined in requirements.txt
     - ultralytics
     - opencv-python
     - numpy